“People who are in touch with their needs do not make good slaves.”

 Needs are powerful because they represent what is most alive and unique within us.
-Your well-being is based not only on the satisfaction of your physiological needs – but on your psycho-social needs as well.
+Your well-being is based not only on the satisfaction of you physiological needs – but on your psycho-social needs being met as well.
 The fulfillment of those needs is what defines your humanity.
 Your work will only truly prosper when you experience the empowerment of realizing your own needs.

-Author and theologian Howard Thurman spoke to the deep and enduring power of our needs when he said, “Don’t ask yourself what the world needs.
+Author Howard Thurman spoke to the deep and enduring power of our needs when he wrote, “Don’t ask yourself what the world needs.
 Ask yourself what makes you come alive, and then go and do that.
-Because what the world needs are people who have come alive.”
+Because what the world needs more of are people who have come alive.”

 Louise Altman, Intentional Communication Consultants